openframeworks/ofBook/17_threads/chapter.md

 }
 ```

-As you can see in some cases it makes more sense than others but it's also a good way of avoiding problems because we forgot to unlock a mutex and allows us to usethe `{}` to define the duration of the lock which is more natural to c++.
+As you can see, in some cases it makes more sense than others **[BD: What really illustrates that?]**.
+It's **[BD: Define what it is]** also a good way of avoiding problems because we forgot to unlock a mutex and allows us to use the `{}` to define the duration of the lock which is more natural to C++ **[BD: I think its capitalized but I could be wrong]**.

-There's one case when the only way to properly lock is by using a scoped lock and that's when we want to return a value and keep the function locked until after the value was returned, in that case we can't use a normal lock:
+There's one particular case when the only way to properly lock is by using a scoped lock.
+That's when we want to return a value and keep the function locked until after the value was returned.
+In that case we can't use a normal lock:

 ```cpp